octoenergy/public-conventions/python.md

 tests should not make assertions about the global state of the database.

-For example, a test should not assert that there are only a certain number of model instances in the database, as another test may have created some too.
+For example, a test should not assert that there are only a certain number of model instances in the database, as a transactional test (which does commit to the same DB) running concurrently may have created some.

 #### Why aren't they isolated?